DavidCauchiDev/DaveTheGameDev.github.io/src/content/work/01_phantom-fury.md

   - Tools
 ---

-# Overview

 Shelly "Bombshell" Harrison is back in this highly interactive mix of first person action and road movie adventure.
 Embark on an adrenaline-fueled journey around the USA.
 Use an enormous arsenal of weapons and skills to battle treacherous soldiers and vile mutants, all while trying to save mankind.

 [Learn More: 3D Realms Website](https://3drealms.com/games/phantom-fury/)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2mueZea98Zg?si=cf3EbMYC_Le2QzTg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# My Contributions
+# My Contributions to Phantom Fury

-I joined during the vertical slice, with a focus on interaction and combat.
-I implemented the majority of the weapon and upgrade related functionality, whilst being asked to move between many different systems, implementing whatever was required at the time.

-***A list of notable features I worked on.***
+I joined the Phantom Fury development team during the vertical slice phase, focusing primarily on interaction and combat systems.
+My role involved implementing a wide range of features across various game systems, adapting to the project's evolving needs, and refactoring systems to reduce technical debt.

 ## Weapon System

+For Phantom Fury's weapon systems, I implemented a comprehensive selection of weapons that forms the core of the game's combat experience.
+My contributions include:

+### Core Functionality
-- Developed the core weapon system functionality for projectiles and throwable weapons
+- Developed the core weapon system architecture, supporting a wide range of firearms and unconventional weapons capable of handling various fire modes (single shot, burst, automatic) and  a variety of projectile types
+- Created a modular damage system allowing for different damage types (ballistic, explosive, energy, etc.) and environmental interactions

+### Projectile and Throwable Weapons
-- Developed a projectile system that allowed designers to implement unique effects such as plasma blasts and bouncy projectiles
+- Developed a projectile system supporting behaviors such as:
+  * Homing capabilities for certain weapon types
+  * Ricocheting projectiles for trick shots and environmental puzzles
+  * Area-of-effect explosions with customizable damage falloff
+- Implemented throwable weapons such as the Bowling Bomb

+### Weapon Variety
+- Developed a diverse arsenal including but not limited to:
+  * Traditional firearms (pistols, shotguns, assault rifles, SMGs)
+  * Energy weapons with unique visual and gameplay effects such as the Photon Repeater
+  * Exotic weapons like the bug-spitting Wasp Lung and the electrified foam-launching Foam Modulator
+- Ensured each weapon felt unique and served a specific purpose in combat scenarios

+### Upgrade System
-- Implementation of the weapon upgrade system that are purchased from the Kiosks
+- Designed and implemented the weapon upgrade system accessible through in-game Kiosks
+- Implemented various upgrade types, such as increased damage, larger magazines, and special firing modes

+This expanded weapon system laid the foundation for Phantom Fury's dynamic and engaging combat, providing players with a diverse and satisfying arsenal to tackle the game's challenges.
-## Player
+## Player Mechanics
-- Implemented the player upgrade system and all the individual upgrade functionality avaliable in the Kiosk
+- Designed and implemented the player upgrade system, including all individual upgrade functionalities available in the Kiosk
-- Implemented the Magnetic Shield and Punch arm functionality
+- Developed the Magnetic Shield and Punch arm features
-- Implemented the players inventory system, including assisting the UI designer with UMG related functionality

 ## Interactive Elements
-- Implemented the interactive terminal system that allowed designers to seamlessly script and control the flow of the game
+- Implemented the interactive terminal system, allowing designers to seamlessly script and control game flow and create some cool puzzles
-- Implemented my favourite feature, the old school keypad requiring the player to physically interact to input the code
+- Implemented a fan-favorite feature: the old-school keypad requiring physical player interaction for code input
-- Collaborated with the design team to create level specific gameplay elements such as the bowling bomb targeting certain triggers to progress gameplay
+- I also implemented many smaller interactable elements

+## Refactoring and Technical Debt Reduction
+- Proactively refactored existing systems to improve code quality and maintainability
+- Reduced technical debt by streamlining code from the vertical slice, enhancing performance, and simplifying future feature integration
+- Worked closely with other developers to ensure refactored systems met project requirements without disrupting ongoing development

-## QA
+## Quality Assurance
-- Supported the team with bug fixing and optimisations by directly working with the QA team to find and squash any issues we came across
+- Worked closely with the QA team to identify, troubleshoot, and resolve bugs
+- Performed optimizations to enhance game performance and stability

+Throughout the development process, I demonstrated adaptability by moving between different systems, implementing features as required, and ensuring high-quality code through strategic refactoring efforts.